Welcome. I am James McGillis.

 After departing Monument Valley, I traveled across a narrow bridge that spans the San Juan River.
 There, serving as the northern gateway to Monument Valley is the town of Mexican Hat, Utah.
 Home to about one hundred hearty souls, it was there; in a roadside diner, that author Edward Abbey set the scene for the climactic chase in his 1975 novel, The Monkey Wrench Gang.
 Since Abbey set his scenes with geographical accuracy, a now abandoned diner In Mexican Hat may have served as his model.

-The actual Mexican Hat Rock is disk of sandstone sixty feet in diameter.
+The actual Mexican Hat Rock is a disk of sandstone sixty feet in diameter.
 Perched as it is on a much smaller boulder, one must invert the image to see the hat.
 In the background, stand convoluted and eroded landforms of fantastic proportions.
-With only the San Juan River to carry away the products of erosion, one can only imagine how many rainstorms in the desert it took to create such fanciful shapes.
+With only the San Juan River to carry away the products of erosion, one can only imagine how many thunderstorms in the desert it took to create such fanciful shapes.

-The next landform of note I encountered was Comb Ridge.
+The next Utah landform of note I encountered was Comb Ridge.
 The large, tilted-block monocline divides much of Southeastern Utah along a north – south axis.
 Named for its resemblance to a cockscomb, one can see how the eroded ridge top inspired such a name.

 Approaching Comb Ridge from the south, the highway first crosses Comb Wash.
 With the ridge of eroding sandstone looming above, the Highway 163 climbs over the steep ridge.
 Partially because of space constraints, highway engineers gave us a strong running start down into the wash then up through a dramatic road cut.
 From plateau top to the bottom of the wash and then to ridge top again takes less than two minutes.
 With its changes in elevation, swooping turns and potential for falling rocks, the short transit up and over Comb Ridge is both dramatic and memorable.